pblischak/botany2015/README.md

 # Botany 2015 presentation

-## Estimating allele frequencies in non-model polyploids using
-throughput sequencing data
+## Estimating allele frequencies in non-model polyploids using high throughput sequencing data

 The presentation is in the file pblischak_botany2015talk.pdf.
 I made the presentation using **LaTeX** and **beamer**.